daos-stack/daos/doc/admin/administration.md

 ### Fault Detection & Isolation

-DAOS servers are monitored within a DAOS system through a gossip-based protocol called SWIM[^1] that provides accurate, efficient and scalable server fault detection.
+DAOS servers are monitored within a DAOS system through a gossip-based protocol called SWIM[^1] that provides accurate, efficient, and scalable server fault detection.

 Storage attached to each DAOS target is monitored through periodic local